 Primates have long fascinated us as a remarkable group in their own right, and for the clues they can shed on human behavior and cultures.
 This course will provide a foundation for understanding research methods and conservation issues through direct observation of primates.
 Students also examine how course topics can be applied and adapted for teaching and public engagement in formal and informal settings.
 Students will develop the skills to think critically and scientifically about environmental issues while applying the content discovered to their own communities.
 Students will develop skills for studying animal behavior, incorporating various methodologies into their own inquiry study.

-Offered at Chicago Zoological Society-Brookfield Zoo and Cleveland Metroparks Zoo, and Woodland Park Zoo, Seattle.
+Offered at Chicago Zoological Society-Brookfield Zoo, Cleveland Metroparks Zoo, and Woodland Park Zoo, Seattle.

 As evidenced by the schoolyard ecology movement, educators increasingly realize the power of local environments to engage students in powerful learning experiences that cannot be duplicated in the classroom.
 Join an emerging, vital conversation about the role of nature in child development and learning, with a particular focus on plants and their use in education.
 Interact with Zoo Expedition ecologists, botanists, and classmates, while developing great ideas for using natural and cultivated plant communities in educational programs.